sensu/sensu-go-workshop/lessons/operator/10/README.md

    ```

    When the configured "Begin time" is reached, the alerts in Mattermost should be suppressed for 2 minutes.
-   Wait until the silence expires – when alerts appear in Mattermost again – then move on to the next exercise.
+   Wait until the silence expires, and alerts start appearing in Mattermost again, then move on to the next exercise.

    > **Understanding the command:**
    > - Setting `Subscription: entity:workshop_app_1` means the silence will only apply to events matching a single entity named `workshop_app_1`